minhgiau998/YellowCat/README.md

 - **Email Header**: Analyzes email headers to determine the origin, path, and other related information, helping to detect phishing attacks and email security issues.
 - **SQLmap**: Automates the process of detecting and exploiting SQL injection vulnerabilities in web applications.
 - **Subdomain Scanner**: Identifies subdomains associated with a domain, helping to discover hidden resources and potential security vulnerabilities.
+- **Robots.txt Scanner**: Analyzes the robots.txt file of a website to identify disallowed paths and potential security vulnerabilities.

 ## Installation